 - Continued active participation in inter-school competitions at all key stages

-- Pupils show in the sporting behaviours expected of them in intra-sport, inter-school and on the playground, consistently
+- Pupils display sporting behaviours expected of them in intra-sport, inter-school and on the playground, consistently

 - Maintained the participation in KS1 in competitive sport within school and also in inter-school sporting events.
 There was a continued increase in the number of children accessing extra-curricular sporting activities.
-These included the introduction of gymnastics, athletics and dance clubs.
+These included gymnastics, athletics and dance clubs.

 - Our hearing impaired pupils participated in a number inter-school events, both as para-athletes and with abled bodied children.

 - The school participated in a wide range of competitive sports and this included the ‘sport for all’ B and C team events at all key stages.
-There was an increase in number of teachers running clubs to promote competitive sport and physical activity
+The school maintained the number of teachers running clubs to promote competitive sport and physical activity

-- The Daily Mile was embedded into the curriculum day.
-Orienteering lessons were linked to cross-curricular lessons in PE, Geography, French and English.
+- The Daily Mile continued to be a key part of the school day.
+Orienteering lessons continued to be linked to cross-curricular lessons in PE, Geography, French and English.